The Germ Theory of Disease

 It was very late at night, one of the last bus runs of the evening, and there weren’t many people aboard – just herself, a nice-looking, well-built blond guy in jeans and a sweatshirt sitting across from her reading a Stephen King novel, a sleeping teenager in the back row, and one or two others.
 Near the front was a suit-clad, overweight businessman, his balding head sporting a rather pathetic attempt at a combover.
 He had a briefcase sitting on the seat next to him, and was looking at some papers in a manila folder.
 There was no conversation, only the swish of the traffic, the whining of the bus engine, and the occasional burst of static and unintelligible talk from the bus driver’s intercom.

-They were on the middle of the I-90 bridge when it happened.
-Olivia later reflected that this was an atrocious place for a werewolf to appear suddenly.
+They were on the middle of the I-90 bridge when it happened, which was an atrocious place for a werewolf to appear suddenly.
 Even if the bus had stopped, there was nowhere useful to run, and given that it was night the choices would have boiled down to being eaten by the werewolf or getting run over by a car.

 She was staring out of the window into the darkness, thinking about how glad she’d be to get back to her apartment and her bed – when she heard a noise, like someone tearing a bedsheet.
 She looked around, wondering what had happened, and that’s when she saw it.
 Standing up from the seat where the businessman had been seated was a creature that was unmistakably a werewolf.
 Its forehead was sloping, with dark, almond-shaped eyes and bristling brows.
 It had a long, tapered snout, and as she stared at it, one side of the muzzle lifted, revealing a sharp yellow canine tooth.
 Pointed ears, rimmed with coarse hair, stood up from the side of its head.
 It gave a low snarl, and turned toward her.
 Their eyes met, and the creature’s eyes narrowed.
 As it turned, she saw that its body was still basically human, but muscled like no one she’d ever seen.
 It was naked, its chest and back hairy, and was prodigiously male.
 One hand came out – its nails were long, pointed claws, like an eagle’s talons – and it grasped the seat, steadying itself.
 She heard the little popping sound as its hand closed on the headrest and the claws punctured the plastic lining.
 Muscles in its abdomen and legs stood out, tensing, as it readied itself to jump at her.